sheryjebu/introduction-to-oop/CSharp/activity_5.md

 ### Key Study Notes

 - *Interfaces* - invented as a way of defining the things objects can do i.e. their jobs.
-Any class that implements an interface must implement all of the members defined in the interface
+Any class that implements an interface must implement all of the members defined in the interface.